A fast acting intestinal virus has hit the Pratt area with a short lived but very uncomfortable illness that leaves people feeling very weak.

 All age groups are susceptible to the disease and it seems to be wide spread, McGraw said.

 Very few people get the disease in a severe form that can require hospitalization.
 In very rare cases it can cause death.

 The best defense against the disease is to wash hands frequently, especially after using the restroom, and avoid people who have the disease.
 Avoid areas where someone has vomited and if at all possible avoid using the same bathroom with someone who has the disease.

 "With norovirus its about the only thing," Hunt said.

 People with the disease should avoid contact with other people, don't go to work and especially avoid food preparation.
 The disease can be transmitted through food.

 They should stay home, get plenty of rest and drink lots of fluids.

 The disease is spread through person -o-person contact so it is very important to wash hands frequently.

-It can also be spread through the air.
+Page 2 of 2 - It can also be spread through the air.
 When a person with the disease vomits, some of the matter can be aerosolized or air borne and can be breathed in so it is very important for healthy people to avoid areas where someone has vomited, Hunt said.

 A lot of people have been calling the disease the stomach flu but flu is an upper respiratory disease.
 Technically it is viral gastroenteritis and the bottom line is it makes people feel crummy, Hunt said.